windmaomao/windmaomao.github.io/kb/resume/project.md

 : Project Manager / CakePHP Developer, Apr - 2011
 : Teryn Ashley Enterprises
 : *PHP* *MySQL* *Video* {.labels}
 : Developing a webinar replay system playing pre-recorded webinar that can be watched by invited users on preset (recurring) time.
+This applicaiton is made for group of real estate people where they want to have a way to setup pre-recorded webinars and then invite people to attend them in a prescribed future date.
+It's composed of two UI, one for customer who can setup webinars and one for end-user who can attend webinars.

 ![Replay Webinar System](https://s3.amazonaws.com/qp-photo/webinarfunnel_ui.jpg)